tera-insights/tiFormEncrypt/README.md

     "payload": "ldaksjflkasjjkjklajsldkfjlkasjdflkjasdlkfjlaskdjflkasjdflkjasldfkjas"
 }
 ```
-The object sent to the tiCrypt server must look like:
+The object is send to the tiCrypt server must look like:

 ```JSON
 {